The GRADIEND Python Package: An End-to-End System for Gradient-Based Feature Learning: Related Work

 \section{Related Work}

 Interpretability and model-modification systems differ in the workflows they support and the artifacts they produce.
-Input-attribution libraries such as SHAP \cite{shap} and Captum \cite{kokhlikyan2020captum} typically provide example-level explanations by assigning importance scores to input features for a given prediction.
-In contrast, feature-centric approaches such as \gradiend\ aim to learn reusable internal feature directions that capture and enable control over classes of behaviors.

-The Learning Interpretability Tool (LIT; \citealt{tenney-etal-2020-language}) supports dataset-level slicing and counterfactual inspection, which is useful for testing hypotheses about phenomena such as gender, but it does not learn reusable feature objects or provide standardized tooling for parameter-space comparison of learned features.
-TransformerLens \cite{nanda2022transformerlens} enables fine-grained activation-space inspection and runtime causal interventions (e.g., activation patching), but it primarily targets analysis-time interventions rather than producing persistent, feature-aligned model variants.
+Input-attribution libraries such as SHAP \cite{shap}, Captum \cite{kokhlikyan2020captum}, \rev{and Inseq \cite{sarti-etal-2023-inseq} typically provide example or token-level explanations for specific predictions or generations.
+Interactive analysis systems like LIT \cite{tenney-etal-2020-language} support dataset-level slicing and counterfactual inspection.
+Mechanistic interpretability toolkits such as TransformerLens \cite{nanda2022transformerlens}, pyvene \cite{wu-etal-2024-pyvene}, and NNsight \cite{fiotto-kaufman2025nnsight} expose activations and internal components, and support activation-space interventions. }

 Sparse autoencoders (SAEs; \citealt{bricken2023monosemanticity}) extract sparse components from activation spaces and have been used to uncover interpretable features.
 These features are discovered unsupervised and commonly require post-hoc interpretation, and interventions are most often applied at runtime.
-Model editing methods such as ROME \cite{rony-etal-2022-rome} and MEMIT \cite{meng2023massediting}, often accessed via EasyEdit \cite{wang-etal-2024-easyedit}, instead produce persistent model weight changes via targeted knowledge updates.
-Conversely, recent weight-space steering methods, such as task vectors \cite{ilharco2023editing} and weight arithmetic \cite{fierro2026steering}, can produce persistent parameter updates, but they infer directions indirectly from fine-tuning deltas \cite{zhou2025on}. \gradiend\ complements these lines by supporting a feature-based workflow: learning feature directions directly from contrastive gradient signals, enabling comparison of many features at scale, and applying controlled weight updates that yield persistent rewritten models.
+Model editing methods such as ROME \cite{rony-etal-2022-rome} and MEMIT \cite{meng2023massediting}, often accessed via EasyEdit \cite{wang-etal-2024-easyedit, xu-etal-2025-easyedit2}, instead produce persistent model weight changes via targeted knowledge updates.
+Recent weight-space steering methods, such as task vectors \cite{ilharco2023editing} and weight arithmetic \cite{fierro2026steering}, can produce persistent parameter updates, but they infer directions indirectly from fine-tuning deltas \cite{zhou2025on}. \gradiend\ complements these lines by supporting a feature-based workflow: learning feature directions directly from contrastive gradient signals, enabling comparison of many features at scale, and applying controlled weight updates that yield persistent rewritten models.